DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: Experiments and discussion

 We assessed the performance of detectors trained on datasets with varying text lengths, using a test set within a specific pivot length interval of 160-180 words.
 The results, as shown in \autoref{fig:text_length_impact} (a), revealed a golden length interval of 60-80 words, where texts consistently demonstrated strong detection performance across all detectors.
 However, as the length of the training texts increased, the performance of all zero-shot detectors gradually declined.
 This indicates that zero-shot detectors trained on shorter texts might be more effective than those trained on longer texts.
 In contrast, supervised detectors maintained consistent performance both within the golden length interval and in tests involving longer text lengths.

 \paragraph{Longer test samples for better zero-shot detection.}

-Similarly, we trained a detector using data from the pivotal length interval and assessed its performance on test sets with varying text lengths.
+Similarly, we trained detectors using data from the pivotal length interval and assessed their performance on test sets with varying text lengths.
 The experimental results, shown in \autoref{fig:text_length_impact} (b), reveal that as test text length increased, the performance of the zero-shot detectors improved steadily.
 This suggests a positive correlation between zero-shot detectors' performance and test text length.
 In contrast, supervised methods showed a rapid performance increase up to the pivotal length interval, followed by a slight decline.